pieroproietti/penguins-eggs/sourceforge/files/ISOS/chick/README.md

 ## More informations:

-Note: you can build both versions using eggs and wardrobe
+Note: you can build both using the original distro, eggs and wardrobe

 # Ubuntu jammy chick